Badwater® 267 VR Elite

 - You may run any distance you want, any day, and you may run more than once per day.
 The strategy of miles per run, miles per day, number of runs per day, and such are totally up to you and your schedule.

-- You may NOT include miles run during any “real life” events.
-Yes, you may run together with friends and pacers, but not within any real world actual events.
+- You may NOT include miles run while competing in any “real life” events.
+Yes, you may run together with friends and pacers, but not while competing in any real world events.
 You must suffer essentially on your own, like a proper ultra.

 - Treadmill Miles Do Not Count!
-Same for miles on indoor tracks.
+Miles Run Indoors Do Not Count!
 All miles must be run outdoors, come rain or shine, sleet, snow, hurricanes, typhoons, or searing heat.
 (This is why we are waiting until April to host this event, so that the weather is warming up for cold climate folks – well, at least in the northern hemisphere!)

-- Every day that you run, you must log your miles, elapsed time, and elevation gain on your RunSignUp page for this event according to these guidelines:
+- Every day that you run, you must log your miles, ELAPSED (not moving) time, and elevation gain on your RunSignUp page for this event according to these guidelines:

-- This must be the exact information from your Strava data – NOT a direct import from your GPS watch – because Strava makes adjustments to distance and elevation gain to make the data more accurate.
+- This must be the exact information from your Strava data because Strava makes adjustments to distance and elevation gain to make the data more accurate.
+DO NOT import your GPS watch data directly into RunSignUp.

 - You must input every day that you complete an Activity!

-- We highly encourage you to join our Badwater 267 VR Elite Facebook Event Page, but that isn’t strictly mandatory if you’re not an FB user.
+- We encourage you to join our Badwater 267 VR Elite Facebook Event Page, but that is not mandatory if you are not an FB user.

 TIME CUT-OFFS AND TIME LIMITS